thwbecker/interact/README.md

 	reads in cevents.dat file and sorts for fore- and aftershocks

+patchquad2patchtri:
+	converts rectangular patches into triangles

-tri2patch: (not really implemented yet)
+tri2patch:
 	convert three points defining a triangle in 3-D to internal format.

 iii) interaction matrix related